Winning more proposals by finding the meaning and purpose in them

 The answer is one sentence at a time.
 One paragraph at a time.
 One section, one solution, one proposal at a time.
 But start with a sentence.

 What is the point of that sentence?
-Is your goal in writing that sentence simply to comply and complete?
+Is your goal in writing that sentence simply to comply with the RFP and complete your assignment?
 Is that all your customer wants?
 Or do you write to make a point that supports your broader purpose?
 Even if your purpose is simply to win, writing to make a meaningful point can make your proposal far more compelling.
+It can turn proposal writing from a task into something with purpose.

 The opposite of writing to make a point is to literally write something that is pointless.
 It is entirely possible to write a fully compliant proposal that is completely pointless.
+It turns proposal writing into nothing more than a transaction.
 The only way you are likely to win by writing a proposal like that is if all the customer cares about is the price.

 Writing with purpose is part of competing on something other than price.
 So start writing with the intention of making a point.
 Then another.
 Then another.
-And make them add up to something that matters to the customer.
+Just make the points add up to something that matters to the customer.
+And yourself.

 Does it matter?